 Evolving Voter Demographics

 Evolving voter demographics are also reshaping the political landscape.
-The growing diversity of the American population and the changing attitudes of younger voters are creating new challenges and opportunities for presidents seeking re-election.
+Plus, the growing diversity of the American population and the changing attitudes of younger voters are creating new challenges and opportunities for presidents seeking re-election.
 Presidents must adapt their messages and strategies to appeal to these evolving demographics in order to build a winning coalition.

 The Impact of Economic Inequality